Sign up to receive updates on content, style news and exclusive special offers direct from Her Canberra.

 Featuring the voices of local writers, we write daily about life in Canberra – from ‘what’s on’ to reviews of places to eat; social commentary to health and fitness; beauty and nutrition to books and movies; fashion and motherhood to recipes and home style; if it’s part of ‘her’ life you’ll find it on HerCanberra.

 If you want to know who’s behind it, well that would be me.
-I’m Amanda Whitley – these days, I manage HerCanberra in any ‘spare time’ that’s not spent wrangling two gorgeous little girls, doing Zumba, or eating.
-I’ve also done everything from present the tv news to operate a stop and go sign.
+I’m Amanda Whitley – I spent the first 15-or-so years of my career working across the communications industry— everything from presenting the tv news to running major events and developing culture across Government departments.

 The HerCanberra story